rust-lang/blog.rust-lang.org/posts/2016-08-10-Shape-of-errors-to-come.md

 *Mismatch with trait requirement error*

 The source of the error is not the only point of interest.
-There are often other points of interest that help describe "why" an error is occuring.
+There are often other points of interest that help describe "why" an error is occurring.
 By reading these secondary labels, you can understand better what is going wrong.
 These labels are shown in the same order they appear in your code, again, to ensure you're always able to, at a glance, understand where you are.